GameDevRichtofen-G/HabitablePlanetPredictor/README.md

 ## ABOUT

 Made model using `tensorflow` that can predict whether planet is habtiable or not-habitable base on provided values.
 These values or parameters can be use to predict upcoming outcome.
+This project meant to teach me how to use PyQt5.
 ### `PARAMETERS : `

 * `MASS(EARTH)` : The mass of the planet in Earth units